who we are

 How We Work

-Kirstan Hawkins is a writer, creative writing teacher and anthropologist.
+Fiction - novels: Kirstan Hawkins is a writer, creative writing teacher and anthropologist.
 Her first novel, Dona Nicanora’s Hat Shop, was published by Random House in 2010.
 She has taught on the Novel Studio at City, University of London for over five years, seeing a number of students to publication during that time.
 She also provides intensive tutoring and mentoring to writers through the Circle of Misse writing centre in France.
-As well as being a novelist, Kirstan has followed a career in international development.
-She has a PhD in anthropology and international development from the University of Wales, Swansea where she was formerly a lecturer, and has conducted extensive social research in Latin America, Africa and Asia.

-Rebekah Lattin-Rawstrone is a published author and editor and has been working as a creative writing teacher and mentor for over 10 years, helping writers make the best of their writing.
-She has taught courses and seminars for City, University of London (both MA, Novel Studio and short courses), Bishopsgate Institute, The Guardian, the Graham Greene Festival, Emmanuel College and Pembroke College of Cambridge University and others.
+Fiction - short stories and novels: Rebekah Lattin-Rawstrone is a published author and editor and has been working as a creative writing teacher and mentor for over 10 years, helping writers make the best of their writing.
+She has taught courses and seminars for City, University of London, Bishopsgate Institute, The Guardian, Cambridge University and others.
 Students she has worked with have gone on to find places on creative writing MAs, MFAs, City’s Novel Studio, or have found agents and publishers.
 Among others, she is very proud to have edited M L Stedman, the New York Times best-selling author of The Light Between Oceans.